rodavi/Snake-Game/README.md

 <img src="snake_game.gif"/>

 ## New Features
-* The player can summit their name and save its high score.
+* The player can summit its name and save its high score.
 * After 15 points scored, the game starts to get more complicated:
   * Some static obstacles randomly appear.
 * New types of food have been added to the game.